-We don't know where we heard it - it might have been at the AD WORLD conference a few months ago - but based on Internet Live Stats 2023, there are over 1.9 billion websites in the world, including those that aren't active pages.
+We don't know where we heard it – it might have been at the AD WORLD conference a few months ago – but based on Internet Live Stats 2023, there are over 1.9 billion websites in the world, including those that aren't active pages.
 This means that the world's entire population could be divided like this: 250 people per homepage.
-It's essential to stand out for the customer when he finally lands on your website.
-However, the abundance of offers makes a person feel that he may not know how to choose the right product or service, so he is afraid to make the wrong decision.
+So, it's essential to stand out for the customer when he finally lands on your website.

+Once he gets there, the abundance of offers might make a person feel that he can’t choose the right product or service, so he is afraid to make the wrong decision.